AndresSalinas97/Rename-Replace-Script/README.md

 ## Usage

-`./rename-replace.sh path "original string" "replacement string"`
+`./rename-replace.sh path-to-file-or-folder "original string" "replacement string"`

 * `path` can be either a file or a directory.
 If it is a directory, all the files and directories it contains will be renamed.